We’ve all been there: when you don’t feel like working out you take a one-way trip to… DUN DUN DUN! Excuse City.

 Try screenshotting one of these inspirational sayings and setting it as your phone or desktop background.
 The image reminder will help convince your subconscious to stay motivated throughout the day.
 Not only does it make your phone look cool, but it’s science-backed.
 Here’s an example:

 - Follow inspirational fitness personalities on Instagram: There is an entire community of people just like you making healthier life choices.
 You can join in on the conversation, share stories of your own progress, or simply feel inspired and motivated by people who have made a commitment to be fit.
 Try searching some of these popular hashtags on Instagram to find folks you might want to follow along with:

 Or better yet, start your own personal fitness Insta!
 If you want to feel inspired, you can follow us here.

 - Join a Challenge Group: What do you get when you sign up for a challenge group?
 Accountability.
 And results.
 Joining a challenge group is an excellent way for you to get and stay motivated.
-Most challenges, like The 21 Day Challenge, are designed to get your metabolism cranking while fitness experts cater workouts to your specific body goals.
+Most challenges, are designed to get your metabolism cranking while fitness experts cater workouts to your specific body goals.
 And because everyone in the group has similar goals, you can sync up and meet a new gym buddy.

 - Get a Personal Trainer: If you’ve never tried personal training, you may see this bullet point and think to yourself, “Pssh, I don’t need a personal trainer!”
 OR WORSE: “Working with a personal trainer is scary…” We get it.
 If you’re a regular at the gym, or if you’re just starting out, working with a Personal Trainer can feel like it’s not right for you.
 But consider this: The benefits of working with a professional are proven.